Restoring Aureal 3D (A3D) by Alchemy

 http://www.ctimls.com/Support/KB/How%20 ... er_dll.htm

-In case of unbearable crashes of the game, check out this method listed in description of the video:
+In case of unbearable crashes of the game, check out this method (DSOAL) listed in description of the video (it will generate sound disappearing issue, though):

 Synthesis couldn’t restore 44kHz support by the sound engine, despite the fact of achieving properly decoding 44kHz custom music – but played in 22kHz:

-Even when he overwrote sound libraries from Donald Duck Quack Attack (2000) which actually helped kooz in Tonic Trouble to actually change engine’s sample rate:
+Even when Synthesis overwrote sound libraries from Donald Duck Quack Attack (2000) which actually helped kooz in Tonic Trouble to actually change engine’s sample rate:

 enabling A3D also didn't solve the problem.
 Full 44kHz can't be played by the game even with 44kHz game music files.
 The game still lowers sample rate.